 The most effective model for setting out your goals is the famous SMART mnemonic – meaning your objectives should be Specific, Measurable, Achievable, Relevant, and Time-specific.

-For more detailed guidance, tools and tips on how to plan a successful PR campaign, you can download our definitive guide here.
+For more tools and tips on how to plan a successful PR campaign, you can download our definitive guide here.

 Essential elements of a communication strategy

 Once you have your PR objectives in place and all the stakeholders are agreed, the essential elements of a successful communications strategy should include the following: your value proposition, sector prioritisation, detailed audience personas, positioning statements and relevant messaging for each stage of your customers’ journeys.